 5. Identifying employee training and development needs.

 The performance evaluation process will include, but not be limited to, a written performance evaluation on forms used by the Employer, the employee’s signature acknowledging receipt of the forms, and any comments by the employee.
 A copy of the performance evaluation will be provided to the employee at the time of the review.
 A copy of the final performance evaluation, including any employee or reviewer comments, will be provided to the employee.
-The original performance evaluation forms, including the employee’s comments, will be maintained in the employee’s personnel file.
+The original performance evaluation documents, including the employee’s comments, will be maintained in the employee’s e-Performance within MyCWU.

 If an employee disagrees with their performance evaluation, the employee has the right to attach a rebuttal.